nodejs/wiki-archive/Installation.md

 export PYTHON=`which python2`
 ```

+Maybe you need to change your PYTHONHOME as well.
 If you have any further installation problems stop into [#node.js](http://webchat.freenode.net/?channels=node.js&uio=d4) on irc.freenode.net and ask questions.

 ## GNU/Linux and other UNIX